Tanush1912/cadence-app/README.md

 # Cadence

 A personal habit tracking PWA that turns raw behavior data into actionable insights.
-Built with Next.js, GunDB, and Gemini AI.
+Built with Next.js and GunDB

 **No account.
 No cloud.
 Your data stays on your device.**